robot-dreams/eop/notes.md

 What does it mean to have a concept defined on more than one type?
 What's an example of such a concept?
 How would you formally define the "action" concept?
 When would a transformation be more efficient than an action?
+Footnote 3.6 (page 42): How would you write such an identity_element function?

 ## Definitions